the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/lists.md

 function App() { ... }

+# leanpub-start-insert
+// note the ... as placeholder
+// for source code that didn't change
+// and isn't relevant for this code snippet
+# leanpub-end-insert

 export default App;
 ~~~~~~~

-I used a `...` here as a placeholder, to keep my code snippet small (without App component implementation details) and focused on the essential parts (the `list` variable outside of the App component).
-I will use the `...` throughout the rest of this learning experience as placeholder for code blocks that I have established previous exercises.
-If you get lost, you can always verify your code using the CodeSandbox links I provide at the end of most sections.

-Each item in the list has a title, a url, an author, an identifier (`objectID`), points -- which indicate the popularity of an item -- and a count of comments.
-Next, we'll render the list within our JSX dynamically:
+Each item in the list has a `title`, an `url`, an `author`, an identifier (`objectID`), `points` -- which indicate the popularity of an item -- and a count of comments (`num_comments`).
+The property names are chosen this way, because they resemble real world data that we are going to use later.
+They don't fit the desired [naming conventions](https://www.robinwieruch.de/javascript-naming-conventions/) for JavaScript though.

-{title="src/App.js",lang="javascript"}
+Next, we'll render the list inlined in JSX with the array's built-in `map()` method.
+Hence we won't map from one JavaScript data type to another, but instead return JSX that renders each item of the list:

+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 function App() {
   return (